LRZ-BADW/AITS-containers/2-Deep-Learning/README.md

 ## Question

 In the Question, we provide a jupyter notebook.
-You need to build a Docker image that will allow us to run it.
+You need to build a container that will allow us to run it.
 The entrypoint is provided for simplicity.

+Hints:

 1. Install the dependecies: python3-dev python3-pip with `apt`
 1. Install the python dependencies with `pip`: